 For all years, the RSHE curriculum will be taught as part of the PSHE curriculum.
-For student in Years 10, 11 and 12, the PSHE curriculum consists of weekly timetabled lessons.
 Lessons are mandatory for all students and attendance is registered.
-Students in Years 13 and 14 have PSHE material delivered as part of the "Next Steps" weekly lessons during the Autumn term.

 The curriculum is delivered by a team of tutors, as well as by independent speakers and visitors from external agencies.
 We believe that external speakers can usefully supplement learning and provide different perspectives.
 We ensure the external agencies and contributors' input is part of a planned programme which consolidates and grows prior learning.
 All visitors follow the Safeguarding policies in place when visiting MPW.
 Classes or groups are always supervised by a member of the teaching staff.